ikke-t/electricity-spotprice-to-influxdb/README.md

 # Make it run periodicly

-###TODO
 Here are systemd example files for running this periodicly.
 The [elespot2inf.service](./elespot2inf.service) file defines the service, check the paths apply to your setup.
 Then the correspondig [elespot2inf.timer](./elespot2inf.timer) makes it run every day.
-Write the files to your home dir ~/.config/systemd/user, and make systemd aware of them, and set linger to your user so they keep running after you log out.
+Write the files under your home dir ~/.config/systemd/user, and make systemd aware of them, and set linger to your user so they keep running after you log out.
 Here is example running them as pi user: